August 10-15, 2014

 - No refunds will be given after August 1

 The Academic Advantage Program (AAP) is an intense and innovative program offered by the College of Engineering and Computer Science.
 This program is especially designed for first-year students who will enter engineering or computer science programs at Wright State University this fall, but all majors are encouraged to attend.
 If you need to improve your math skills, this is the program for you.
 Students living on campus will move-in to their residence hall room on Sunday, August 10 from 5:00-7:00pm.
 Students commuting to the program will check-in on Monday, August 11 at 8:30am.
+The program runs from 8:30am - 5:00pm, Monday thru Friday.

 Why should I sign up?

 The purpose of Academic Advantage is to help entering engineering and computer science students succeed by easing the transition from high school to college.
 University education in general is a challenging endeavor, and the study of engineering or computer science in particular can be rigorous and demanding.
 Having the right skills up front -- the kinds of skills provided by Academic Advantage -- will make meeting the challenge of higher education much easier.
+You will also have the opportunity to test into a higher math class on Friday, August 15.
+After your math placement retest on Friday, you will have the opportunity to talk with an academic advisor and revise your fall schedule as necessary.
+Testing into a higher math class can save you time and money!

 What will I learn?